 Overview

 This page collects scattered references to a small group of Brisbane families informally known as the Star Lineage.
-The name does not appear in official registries; it surfaces only in survey notes, marginalia, and certain architectural patterns observed in properties around Mount Coot-tha, Ascot, Hamilton, New Farm, Teneriffe, Paddington, and Indooroopilly.
+The name does not appear in official registries; it surfaces only in survey notes, marginalia, and certain architectural patterns observed in properties around San Bruno Mountain, Sierra Point, Crocker Park, and the hillside residential areas along San Benito Road, Visitacion Avenue, and Old County Road.

 The group is associated with a five-pointed star enclosed in a circle and the Latin maxim Per Stellam Veritas – "Through the Star, the Truth."
 Whether this represents a formal society, a loose genealogical network, or simply a private symbol shared by related households remains unclear.